stajichlab/FGMP/README.md

 Before running FGMP, type the following commands:

-	export FGMP=/bigdata/ocisse/Project3_cema/Version1/src/fgmp/1.0
+	export FGMP=/path/to/fgmp
 	export PERL5LIB="$PERL5LIB:$FGMP/lib"

-To run FGMP using the 7773 seed proteins and genome completeness evaluation using the 245 fungal markers run:
+To use FGMP with default settings run:
 	fgmp.pl -g < genomic_fasta_file >

-You can specify the number of cpus to use using the -T option, which will be passes to all subsequent softwares.
+You can specify the number of cpus to use using the -T option, which will be passed to all subsequent softwares.

-	-p, --protein		fasta file of the protein sequence (default: \$FGMP/data/OneRep.fa)
+	-p, --protein		fasta file of the protein sequence (default: $FGMP/data/593_cleanMarkers.fa)

+	--fuces_hmm		Directory that contains hmm files
+				(default: $FGMP/data/172_fUCEs.hmm)

 	-c, --cutoff_file	Profile cutoffs
-				(default: \$FGMP/data/profiles_cutOff.tbl)
+				(default: $FGMP/data/profiles_cutOff.tbl)
 	--hmm_profiles		Directory that contains hmm files
-				(default: \$FGMP/data/hmm_profiles)
+				(default: $FGMP/data/593_cleanMarkers.hmm)

-Example:	fgmp.pl -g sample.dna -p sample.prot --hmm_profiles hmm_profiles \
-		-c profiles_cutOff.tbl
+Example:	perl $FGMP/src/fgmp.pl -g Ncrassa_V2.fasta -T $CPU -r sd_merge.fq.fasta

 If you have another set of proteins you want use instead, simply provide them.

 # ---------------------------------------- #
 # 5. TESTING FGMP